Fred Schaus

 Frederick Appleton Schaus (June 30, 1925 – February 10, 2010) was an American basketball player, head coach and athletic director for the West Virginia University Mountaineers, player for the National Basketball Association's Fort Wayne Pistons and New York Knicks, general manager and head coach for the Los Angeles Lakers, head coach of Purdue University basketball, and a member of the NCAA Basketball Committee.
 He was born in Newark, Ohio.

 College career

-Schaus played basketball at West Virginia, where he earned the record of first to score 1,000 career points (1,009).
+Schaus was recruited from out of state (Ohio) by the legendary coach Lee Patton in 1946 to play at West Virginia University.
+Under Patton, Fred developed into a top star among stars during that golden age of Mountaineer basketball.
+Among Schaus' many accomplishments was that he was the first to score 1,000 career points (1,009) at WVU.
 He was also selected to the All-American team in 1949.

-Pro career
+Professional career

 Schaus left West Virginia to join the Fort Wayne Pistons in the 1949–1950 season.
 He scored 14.3 points a game and a year later scored a career-best 15.3 points a game.
 He was selected to play in the first NBA All-Star Game and scored eight points for the West.
 However, he only averaged 14.1 points per game in 1952, and then in 1953 it dropped to 10.1 points per game.

 He was traded to the New York Knicks halfway through the 1954 season and ended his NBA career that season with 7.1 points per game average.